Floydlang/floyd/docs/floyd_speak.md

+## map(), filter(), reduce()

+TODO POC: Implement

+Expose possible parallelism of pure function, like shaders, at the code level (not declarative).
+The supplied function must be pure.

+## supermap()

+TODO 1.0

+	[int:R] supermap(tasks: [T, [int], f: R (T, [R]))

+This function runs a bunch of tasks with dependencies between them.
+When supermap() returns, all tasks have been executed.

+- Tasks can block.
+- Tasks cannot generate new tasks.
+A task *can* call supermap.
+- Task will not start until all its dependencies have been finished.

+- **tasks**: a vector of tasks and their dependencies.
+A task is a value of type T. T can be an enum to allow mixing different types of tasks.
+Each task also has a vector of integers tell which other tasks it depends upon.
+The indexes are the indexes into the tasks-vector.

+- **f**: this is your function that processes one T and returns a result R. The function must not depend on the order in which tasks execute.
+When f is called, all the tasks dependency tasks have already been executed and you get their results in [R].

+- **result**: a vector with one element for each element in the tasks-argument.
+The order of the elements are undefined.
+The int specifies which task, the R is its result.

+Notice: your function f can send messages to a clock — this means another clock can start consuming results while supermap() is still running.

+Notice: using this function exposes potential for parallelism.

+[//]: # (???)

+IDEA: Make this a two-step process.
+First analyze the tasks into an execution description.
+Then use that description to run the tasks.
+This allows grouping small tasks into lumps.
+Allow you to reuse the dependency graph but tag some tasks NOP.
+This lets you keep the execution description for next time, if tasks are the same.
+Also lets you inspect the execution description and improve it or create one for scratch.

+## typeof()

+Return the type of its input value.
+The returned typeid-value is a complete Floyd type and can be stored, compared and so on.

+	typeid typeof(any)

 ## encode_json()

 Pack a JSON value to a JSON script string, ready to write to a file, send via protocol etc.